kedro-org/kedro-devrel/blog_post_collaboration/spark_streaming_dataset copy.md

 ```

-## How to set up your Kedro project to read data from streaming sources
+## How to read data from streaming sources

-Once you have set up your project, you can use the new [Kedro Spark streaming dataset](https://docs.kedro.org/en/stable/kedro_datasets.spark.SparkStreamingDataSet.html).
-You need to configure the data catalog, in `conf/base/catalog.yml` as follows:
+Once you have set up your project, you can use the new [Kedro Spark streaming dataset](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-datasets/kedro_datasets/spark).
+You need to configure them in the data catalog, as the following examples illustrate:

-### Reading a streaming JSON file
+### Example 1: Reading streaming JSON file

 ```yaml
 raw_json: